The Estate

 - “Guyot double”

-Biac can now be likened to “Burgundy in Bordeaux”: a cluster of small domains each with its own, well defined soil type and matching grape variety, root stock or clone.
+Biac has been described as “Burgundy in Bordeaux”: a cluster of small domains each with its own, well defined soil type and matching grape variety, root stock or clone.
 Spot the difference between the two maps!
 Click on each plot to discover the soil and sub soil composition!

 To become a winemaker or not?

-Imagine waking up in the middle of a vineyard, with the city dust just settling on your shoes, surrounded by thousands of vines and not the faintest (or maybe just a little) idea of what to do next…
+Imagine waking up in the middle of a vineyard, with the city dust just settling on your shoes, surrounded by thousands of vines and not the faintest (or maybe just a little) idea of what to do next!

 During the summer of 2007, we met Christine Sourdes, oenologist to Château Guiraud and Château de Myrat, who was instantly seduced by our Semillons (hopefully a little by us too).
 Thanks to her deep knowledge of the region, Christine was able to steer steadily the first vintage of our Cadillac sweet wine: Secret de Château Biac was born that year.